 Our results open several directions for future work.
-A natural next step is to rigorously characterize the phase structure of DRM systems obeying turnover relations of the form $\lambda/\mu = \alpha$, including the emergence of thresholds beyond which dynamic redundancy dominates resetting-based strategies.
-It would also be informative to determine whether the FPT of \emph{any} balanced DRM search process satisfying our minimal assumptions does not just have mean $1/(rp_r)$, but is in fact a rate $rp_r$ exponential random variable in the high turnover limit.
+An exciting next step would be to show that the FPT of \emph{any} balanced DRM search process satisfying our minimal assumptions does not just have mean $1/(r p_r)$, but is in fact a rate-$r p_r$ exponential random variable in the high-turnover limit.
 More broadly the framework developed here is readily extensible to other practically relevant first-passage problems, including stochastic gating \cite{scher2021unified, kumar_first_2021, scher2024continuous,kumar2023inference,toste2022arrival}, spatially distributed recruitment \cite{ro2017parallel,grebenkov2020single}, non-Markovian mortality processes \cite{stage2017aging}, and to higher-order statistics such as the $k$th fastest FPT \cite{weiss1983order,yuste2001order1,yuste2001order2,tung2025passage,lawley2020universal,grebenkov2022first}.
-Finally, while this work considered recruitment and mortality to be independent, it would be of interest to model them as correlated, where perfect correlation would correspond to stochastic resetting and non-correlation would be akin to the work herein.
+Finally, while we focused on independent recruitment and mortality, it would be of interest to model them as correlated, where perfect correlation corresponds to stochastic resetting and non-correlation is akin to the work herein.

-\emph{Acknowledgments.---}The authors are grateful to Sidney Redner, Paul Bressloff, and Sean Lawley for several helpful discussions, and to Yuval Scher for feedback on the manuscript.
+\emph{Acknowledgments.---}The authors are grateful to Paul Bressloff, Jos\'e Giral-Barajas, Sean Lawley, and Sid Redner for several helpful discussions, and to Yuval Scher for feedback on the manuscript.
 SL was supported by the U.S.\ National Science Foundation grant DMS-2503350.
 AK acknowledges the support of the Complexity Postdoctoral Fellowship of the Santa Fe Institute.

 \onecolumngrid {S\arabic{page}} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{section}} {S\arabic{table}}

 \onecolumngrid

 This Supplemental Material provides further discussion and derivations that support the findings reported in the Letter.